 I have an assistant now because it got to be a lot of work.
 I don’t want to turn any players down.

-Part Two of VeggieHappy’s interview with Chef Charity continues next week.
-In Part two, she talks about what it takes to cook for NFL athletes and shares her own, very special Gameday Chili recipe.
+Read Part Two of VeggieHappy’s interview with Chef Charity, where she talks about what it takes to cook for NFL athletes and shares her own, very special Gameday Chili recipe.